Infanta María de la Paz of Spain

-Infanta María de la Paz of Spain (23 June 1862 – 4 December 1946) was a Spanish infanta.
-A daughter of Queen Isabella II, she married her cousin Prince Ludwig Ferdinand of Bavaria.
-She lived the rest of her life in Germany, dedicating her time to her family, charity work and writing poetry.
+Infanta María de la Paz of Spain (23 June 1862, Madrid, Spain – 4 December 1946, Munich, Germany) was a Spanish infanta, daughter of Queen Isabella II.
+She married her cousin Prince Ludwig Ferdinand of Bavaria and lived the rest of her life in Germany, dedicating her time to her family, charity work and writing poetry.
 She wrote a book of memoirs: Through Four Revolutions: 1862–1933.

 Early life

 Born at the Royal Palace of Madrid on 23 June 1862, Infanta Paz was the third surviving daughter of Queen Isabella II and King Francisco.
 At age sixteen, Isabella was forced to marry Francisco, her double first cousin.
 The Queen despised her effeminate husband, and found an outlet for her passionate nature with a string of lovers.
 The relationship between King Francisco and his reputed children was cold and formal.
 Isabella II, preoccupied with her turbulent reign and her private life, alternated between periods of great affection towards her children and the distant approach to childhood that was the custom of the time.

 According to historians, the true biological father of Infanta Paz was the diplomat and politician Miguel Tenorio de Castilla (1818–1916), who was secretary of Queen Isabella II for several years.

 Infanta Paz probably also suspected that Tenorio de Castilla was her natural father.
 In 1890, in his old age, Tenorio de Castilla settled in a suite on the south wing of Nymphenburg Palace, Paz’s residence.
 He lived there for twenty-six years until his death on 11 December 1916.
 He bequeathed all his belongings to Infanta Paz, who accepted them as his universal heir.

 Infanta Paz was baptized by the archbishop of Toledo with the names María de la Paz Juana Amelia Adalberta Francisca de Paula Juana Bautista Isabel Francisca de Asís.
 Her godmother was her paternal aunt Infanta Amalia of Spain, Princess of Bavaria.
 In her first years, Infanta Paz was raised alongside her sisters Infantas Pilar and Eulalia in a wing of the Royal Palace of Madrid.
 In the formal atmosphere of the Spanish court, the little infantas had little contact with their parents.

 Queen Isabella II with her three youngest daughters: Eulalia, Paz and Pilar.